lapps/org.lappsgrid.examples/README.md

 		a.addFeature(Features.Token.WORD, word);
 	}

+	// Step #6: Update the view's metadata.
+Each view contains metadata about the
+	// annotations it contains, in particular the name of the tool that produced the
+	// annotations.
+	view.addContains(Uri.TOKEN, this.getClass().getName(), "whitespace");

-	// Step #5: Create a DataContainer with the result. data = new DataContainer(container);
+	// Step #7: Create a DataContainer with the result. data = new DataContainer(container);

-	// Step #6: Serialize the data object and return the JSON. return data.asJson();
+	// Step #8: Serialize the data object and return the JSON. return data.asJson();
 }
 ```